ChuuniMage/krzysztophor/importsSection.md

     - botCommands.ts contains bot command functions, extracted from index.ts
       - ./botCommands/Utilities folder *(unchanged)*

+This is because, apart from a couple of imported utilities, all of the utilities are now exclusively dependencies of the `botCommands.ts` file.
+Now, the internal functioning of each command can change.

 The next post will detail the initialisation of the index file, as well as the behavior every time the bot detects a message has been posted to Discord.

 [>> Initialisation & behavior on Message](initialisationAndOnMessage.md)